 Finally, the heat treatment furnace was also changed from a large batch-type oven to a smaller gravity fed chute (karakuri).
 Since the parts entered the oven still hot, the process was faster and also used less energy.
 The size was also reduced more than 40 fold.

-Overall the new system was significantly smaller than the old system and used half of the energy, not to mention the better quality, less inventory, and higher flexibility and lead time.
+Overall the new system was significantly smaller than the old system and used half of the energy, not to mention the better quality, less inventory, higher flexibility and shorter lead time.

 One-Piece Flow Forging